How Do Traffic Flow Templates (TFT) Shape Data Flows in LTE Network Architecture?

 TFTs are crucial for properly managing quality of service (QoS) in LTE networks.
 By mapping specific data flows to appropriate QoS bearers, TFTs enable the prioritization and optimization of different services.
 This is essential for ensuring a good quality of experience for users.

 Specifically, TFTs allow the network to classify packets based on parameters like port numbers or packet filters.
-Video streaming traffic can therefore be mapped to a dedicated bearer with higher priority queueing compared to best-effort web browsing traffic.
+Video streaming traffic can therefore be mapped to a dedicated bearer with higher priority queuing compared to best-effort web browsing traffic.
 Without TFTs, it would be impossible to distinguish and appropriately treat these different traffic flows.

 By leveraging TFTs, operators can cost-effectively implement service-aware QoS levels.
 Latency-sensitive applications like VoLTE calling can receive preferential handling, while background sync tasks are relegated to lower priority.
 This granular flow-based QoS control directly impacts overall user experience on the network.